ArPiRobot/arpirobot.github.io/docs/advanced/buildminimage.md

 2. If you want to use a different Linux OS (not Raspbian).
 3. If you want to understand more about how all the components of this project fit together.

 It is important to be aware that this guide is only up to date for the version of Raspbian that was used to make the prebuilt image.
 There will likely be slight differences if using another version of Raspbian or another Linux OS.
+Some important things to remember if using another Linux OS: there must be a `pi` user and the `pi` user must be able to use `sudo` with no password.

 ## Raspbian Version
 This guide is currently up to data for Raspbian Lite version 2019-04-09.
 The resulting image has been tested on a Raspberry Pi Zero W and a Raspberry Pi 3A+.